Ubirajara jubatus: Nomenclatural issues

-On 18 November 2022, the records of the names "Ubirajara jubatus", as well as their publication records, were removed from Zoobank, and a 2023 review noted that "Ubirajara jubatus" is an unavailable name with no nomenclatural significance, but not specifically a nomen nudum.
+The "temporary removal" and ultimately the retraction of the publication describing the new genus and species, however, raise questions as to the nomenclatural validity of the new taxon.
+On 18 November 2022, the records of the names "Ubirajara jubatus", as well as their publication records, were removed from ZooBank, and a 2023 review noted that "Ubirajara jubatus" is an unavailable name with no nomenclatural significance, but not specifically a nomen nudum.
+The authors of the review note also noted that the phylogenetic matrix containing the specimen has never been made available, raising doubts about the claimed affinities of the specimens.

 Description

-In life, the holotype individual would have been approximately 1 m long.
+In life, the fossil individual would have been approximately 1 m long.